KronsyC/state-machine/README.md

 ## Documentation

-All documentation related to the project is generated from source using docugen
+All documentation related to the project is generated from source using doxygen

 The documentation can be viewed [On the github pages site](https://kronsyc.github.io/regex-backend/)